-You have come to the end of the 16-week guide, and your fitness has advanced dramatically.
+You have come to the end of the schedule, and your fitness has improved dramatically from little or no cardiovascular (CV) activity, to being able to complete a marathon.
 You will have made significant health and fitness gains, and equally importantly, you have progressed safely.
 By maintaining your training, you will be making a major contribution to your long-term health and fitness, and this schedule can also serve as a foundation and springboard to increase your fitness levels further.
 Now you've completed your race, you may be tempted to step up and try to improve your finishing time.
 Enjoy your training.